siddhikotak/student-management-system/README.md

 # student-management-system
-A Student Management System project created by using Php and MySQL database with CRUD applicatons.
+A Student Management System project created by using Php and MySQL database with CRUD applications.